 All programming at the WCCW supports our mission of cultivating L.A.’s feminist creative communities and practices.
-We accept applications for programming which are reviewed by our programming committee on a quarterly basis.
-The committee is dedicated to the goal of radical inclusivity, and privileges proposals that clearly connect to the mission and core values of the organization.
-We are excited by programming that addresses these ideas and the quarterly theme in experiential, personal, tangible, as well as institutional and abstract ways.
-We are invested in the idea that through individual programs, and the experiences of each person in them, the larger work of building communities and reframing creative conversations unfolds.
+We are invested in the idea that through individual programs, and the experiences shared by each participant, the larger work of building communities and reframing creative conversations unfolds.

 Due to the constraints of the space and the neighborhood, there are some restrictions on programs and events:

 - No parties with more than 70 people are expected

 - Nothing that goes past 10pm on a weeknight or 11pm on Friday or Saturday